RosettaCommons/documentation/rosetta_basics/structural_concepts/symmetry.md

 symmetry_name my_pdb_P_1_21_1
 ```

 a string describing the symmetry of the system.
-This can be anything.
+This can be anything (as long as the coefficients are **integers**!).

 ```
 E = 2*VRT_0_0_0_0_base + 1*(VRT_0_0_0_0_base:VRT_0_0_0_1_base) + 3*(VRT_0_0_0_0_base:VRT_0_n1_0_0_base) + 4*(VRT_0_0_0_0_base:VRT_1_0_0_0_base)